China stocks rout on first market day of 2016 trips national trading halt

 However, Monday’s performance caused some analysts to doubt the efficacy of the new measure.

+“To me, this is all part of the growing pains of China trying to liberalize its financial markets to become an important player on the world stage, and from a technicality standpoint, they are learning to deal with the various issues that come with that,” said Howard Tai, an analyst at Aite Group.

+Given that China’s market is very momentum driven, the 5 percent and 7 percent trading curbs need to be widened, he said.

-“Without the circuit breaker mechanism, the market wouldn’t have dropped so much,” said David Dai, Shanghai-based investor director at Nanhai Fund Management Co.
+The circuit breaker may have actually “deepened investor panic, and limited trading,” while those betting against the market may have been emboldened, as they did not have to worry about a late session rebound, said David Dai, Shanghai-based investor director at Nanhai Fund Management Co.

 Market reforms put on hold by the crash could be delayed further if the circuit breaker fails to halt selling pressure and markets - which had recovered more than 25 percent from the pit of the crash prior to Monday’s correction - head lower again.